Deniz Zeitler

-Deniz Zeitler (born 13 December 2006) is a German professional footballer who plays as a forward for TSG 1899 Hoffenheim.
+Deniz Zeitler (born 13 December 2006) is a German professional footballer who plays as a forward for club SC Paderborn, on loan from TSG Hoffenheim.

 Early life

 Zeitler was born on 13 December 2006.
 Born in Ingolstadt, Germany, he was born to a Turkish father and a German mother.

 Club career

+FC Ingolstadt 04

 As a youth player, Zeitler joined the youth academy of TV 1861 Ingolstadt.
 Following his stint there, he joined the youth academy of FC Ingolstadt 04 and was promoted to the club's senior team in 2023, where he made thirty-four league appearances and scored eight goals.

+TSG Hoffenheim

-Ahead of the 2025–26 season, he signed for Bundesliga side TSG 1899 Hoffenheim.
+Ahead of the 2025–26 season, he signed for Bundesliga side TSG Hoffenheim.
 Austrian news website Laola1 wrote in 2025 that he was "considered a major talent in Germany" upon signing for the club.

 International career

 Zeitler is a Germany youth international.
 On 14 May 2025, he debuted for the Germany national under-19 football team during a 1–1 away friendly draw with the Denmark national under-19 football team.